petterh/react-europe-demo/README.md

 Demo app for React Europe lightning talk (Paris, May 2017), showing how to create reusable react-native components that can be consumed by existing Android applications that don't want to take a dependency on **npm** and associated infrastructure.

+The Java code includes one sample native Android module.
+[Here are some other such samples](https://github.com/petterh/react-native-android-activity).

+While this sample is primarily Android-oriented, [Tommy Nguyen](https://github.com/tn0502) has been kind enough to make it run on macOS as well.

 ## Getting started

 ### Windows